Unit 2 - Practice Quiz

 Singular value decomposition (SVD) Easy

-A. Less important information in the matrix
+A. More important information or structure in the matrix

 B. The dimensions of the matrix

-D. Noise in the data
+C. Noise in the data

 9 What is the primary goal of Principal Component Analysis (PCA)?